 One of their key breakthrough technologies is the use of real-time language translation between 16 languages.
 This means that buyers in the UK can communicate in English and be understood straight away by a supplier In Hangzhou, China.
-For small and medium sized retailers and consumers, this is an important step in doing large amount of effective trade globally.
+For small and medium-sized retailers and consumers, this is an important step in doing a large amount of effective trade globally.

-With many industries to choose from, there are a few stick out sectors that can be drastically improved by digital disruption.
+With many industries to choose from, there are a few sectors that can be drastically improved by digital disruption.
 We have identified the following:

-Spotify have diversified from music in recent years, with the acquisition of three major podcast providers to accomplish an easy concentric diversification into non-musical audio, and attract new clients away from Apple.
+Spotify has diversified from music in recent years, with the acquisition of three major podcast providers to accomplish an easy concentric diversification into non-musical audio, and attract new clients away from Apple.

-We're also seeing the big players teaming up to provide cross functionality.
-The biggest example of this is the integrations provided by Google's home and Amazon's Alexa devices, allowing consumers to voice control their Netflix, Spotify, lighting and CCTV, amongst hundreds of other services.
+We're also seeing the big players teaming up to provide cross-functionality.
+The biggest example of this is the integrations provided by Google's home and Amazon's Alexa devices, allowing consumers to voice control their Netflix, Spotify, lighting and CCTV, among hundreds of other services.
 Elsewhere Spotify, in partnership with Uber, allows riders to listen to their playlists whilst in an Uber taxi.